 Trust is a slippery prospect in Gene Wolfe’s collection of interconnected novellas, “The Fifth Head of Cerberus” — and while the oft-unfortunate characters that populate the book certainly have their own issues of trust, confidence and reliability in their lives, the one who really is left grasping after truth, and even a genuine sense of reality within this singular narrative collection, is the reader.

 Active from the ’70s into the early ’00s, Butler was one of the first African American women to make an impact in science fiction.
 As a writer of extraordinary, painful humanity and uncompromising vision, we’d suggest that perhaps one of her only real peers is J.G.
 Ballard.

 The plot, such as it is, involves a misguided alliance between a noble scientist and cold-blooded ecoterrorists.
 There’s some good acting — as well as some scenery-chewing, in the literal sense as well as metaphorically.

 Comedy is hard, especially the written variety, and by that measure alone one would be tempted to wonder how “Good Omens,” a 1990 novel of apocalyptic satire that provides much of the source material for the present-day Amazon TV serial, has any right to be so consistently funny, insightful, and even, by the end of it all, surprisingly poignant.

-Review: “The Lucky Strike,” by Kim Stanley RobinsonPM PressISBN: 978-1-60486-085-6128 pages Buy this book in paperback and Kindle ebook editions.
-It takes no small degree of presumption and vision, not to mention technical mastery as a writer, to… Read More
+Review: “The Lucky Strike,” by Kim Stanley RobinsonPM PressISBN: 978-1-60486-085-6128 pages Support independent booksellers buy purchasing this book via IndieBound • Amazon users can get it in paperback and Kindle ebook editions.
+It takes no small degree of… Read More